mitalinighoskar/Squirrel_Habitat_Analysis/README.md

 # Key Findings

-Common Squirrel Sightings:
-The analysis reveals that the Eastern Gray Squirrel is the most commonly sighted species in Central Park.
+* Common Squirrel Sightings: The analysis reveals that the Eastern Gray Squirrel is the most commonly sighted species in Central Park.
-Feeding Time Patterns
-Squirrels in Central Park are most active during the early morning and late afternoon.
+* Feeding Time Patterns: Squirrels in Central Park are most active during the early morning and late afternoon.
-Hand Feeding
-Approximately 25.5% of squirrels engage in hand feeding.
+* Hand Feeding: Approximately 25.5% of squirrels engage in hand feeding.
 These squirrels are more likely to be found in the southern part of the park.

 # Conclusion